Are gas and vehicle expenses tax deductible?

 - Odometer readings at January 1 and December 31 establish total miles for the year

-When the actual method beats the standard mileage rate
+When the actual method may be better

 Where vehicle expenses go on Schedule C